portworx/px-docs/secrets/portworx-with-aws-kms.md

 If you already have a running Portworx installation, [update `/etc/pwx/config.json` on each node](#adding-aws-kms-credentials-to-configjson).

-#### Docker & Docker plugin users
+#### Other users

-If you are installing Portworx as a Docker container or a plugin,
+During installation,
-1. Use `-secret_type aws -cluster_secret_key <secret-id>` when starting Portworx to specify the secret type as AWS and the cluster-wide secret ID.
+1. Use argument `-secret_type aws -cluster_secret_key <secret-id>` when starting Portworx to specify the secret type as AWS and the cluster-wide secret ID.
 This kms data key associated with the secretID will be used as a passphrase for encrypting volumes.
 2. Use `-e` docker option to expose the [Portworx AWS KMS environment variables](#portworx-aws-kms-environment-variables)

 If you already have a running Portworx installation, [update `/etc/pwx/config.json` on each node](#adding-aws-kms-credentials-to-configjson).